ai-cam/ai-cam.github.io/_reports/2025-ai-cam-annual-report-2024-2025.md

 * Trained more than 1,500 researchers in AI methods
 * Supported 45 projects on the Dawn supercomputer
 * Published five policy briefs and engaged nine government departments
-* Reached 1,200 members of the public through AI dialogues
 * Expanded global impact via the International Computation and AI Network and the European ELIAS Alliance

 ## L﻿ooking forward